 The building also shifted its aesthetic to represent the Chrysler automobile and the machine age of the 1920s.
 Gargoyles and eagles ornamented the building like the hood ornaments of the Plymouth automobile.
 The corner ornaments were made to look like the 1929 Chrysler radiator caps.

 The idea to become the tallest building in the world came out of Walter P. Chrysler’s hubris.
 It was, in his mind, a huge monument to himself.
 The project was financed out of his own pocket, ensuring that his sons would get ownership.
-He was to have an office suite and apartment with a exquisite dining room at the top and asked his builders to make sure his toilet was the highest in Manhattan, so that he could look down and as an observer put it, “shit on Henry Ford and the rest of the world.”
+He was to have an office suite and apartment with an exquisite dining room at the top and asked his builders to make sure his toilet was the highest in Manhattan, so that he could look down and as an observer put it, “shit on Henry Ford and the rest of the world.”

 The quest for height supremacy continued in secret.
 Being built simultaneously, 40 Wall Street was also boasting of becoming the tallest building in the world.
-Financed by a 34 year old banker nicknamed “the kid”, and designed by Craig Severance, Van Alen’s estranged former partner, 40 Wall Street’s spire was lengthened by 60 feet to push it to 925 feet, or 85 feet taller than the Chrysler building’s plan.
+Financed by a 34-year-old banker nicknamed “the kid”, and designed by Craig Severance, Van Alen’s estranged former partner, 40 Wall Street’s spire was lengthened by 60 feet to push it to 925 feet, or 85 feet taller than the Chrysler building’s plan.

-So Chrysler and Van Alen decided to add a surprise 186 foot spire.
+So Chrysler and Van Alen decided to add a surprise 186-foot spire.
 They hoisted 4 parts of the spire secretly to the top and riveted them together in 90 minutes.
 40 Wall Street even held a celebration for being the tallest building in the world, without realizing that they had been passed.

-But Chryler’s victory would only last for 11 months, when the Empire State Building passed it as the tallest building in the world.
+But Chrysler’s victory would only last for 11 months when the Empire State Building passed it as the tallest building in the world.
 But here we see that the quest for the world’s tallest building didn’t really matter, as buildings will always be built taller.
 In the end, it was Van Alen’s design that is most iconic.
 It may not be the tallest building in New York, but it is the best looking.